punishell/ADCheatSheet/README.md

 PropertyCount      : 8
 ```

-Get all computers in the domain
+Get all computers in the domain with AD module
 ```
 PS C:\Users\pparker> Get-ADComputer -Filter * -Properties * | select name
 Name